A Parameter-Free Tour of the Binary Black Hole Population: Background

 The recent release of the third gravitational-wave transient catalog (GWTC-3)~\cite{GWTC3} by the LIGO Scientific Collaboration~\cite{Aasi2015}, Virgo Collaboration~\cite{Acernese2015}, and KAGRA Collaboration~\cite{Akutsu2021} has increased the number of confident gravitational-wave detections to 76\footnote{Counting those events with false alarm rates $\mathrm{FAR}<1\,\mathrm{yr}^{-1}$~\cite{O3b-pop}.}, with yet more candidates identified in independent reanalyses of LIGO-Virgo data~\cite{Nitz2022,Olsen2022}.
 This growing body of detections has pushed gravitational-wave astronomy firmly into the catalog era; we can move beyond interrogating the properties of individual binary mergers to instead exploring the ensemble properties of the complete compact binary population~\cite{O3a-pop,O3b-pop}.

-Most present-day analyses of the compact binary population adopt a \textit{strongly-modeled} approach, in which the distributions of binary masses, spins, and redshifts are assumed to follow specific parametric forms.
+Most present-day analyses of the compact binary population adopt a \textit{strongly modeled} approach, in which the distributions of binary masses, spins, and redshifts are assumed to follow specific parametric forms.
 The binary black hole mass spectrum, for example, is commonly assumed to be the superposition of power laws and/or Gaussians~\cite{Talbot2018,Wysocki2019,O3a-pop,Edelman2021,Tiwari2022,O3b-pop,Farah2022}.
-The hyperparameters describing these functional forms (e.g. power-law slopes and Gaussian means and widths) are then measured using our catalog of gravitational-wave detections.
+The hyperparameters describing these functional forms (e.g., power-law slopes and Gaussian means and widths) are then measured using our catalog of gravitational-wave detections.

-This strongly-modeled ``building-block'' approach has yielded significant insight.
+This strongly modeled ``building-block'' approach has yielded significant insight.
 We have learned, for example, that the black hole merger rate is highest at $m\approx 10\,M_\odot$, declining steeply towards larger masses but with a secondary bump near $35\,M_\odot$~\cite{O3a-pop,O3b-pop}.
-Black hole spins are small but non-zero, with a wide range of misalignment angles between spins and binary orbital angular momenta~\cite{O3a-pop,O3b-pop,Callister2022,Mould2022}.
+Black hole spins are small but nonzero, with a wide range of misalignment angles between spins and binary orbital angular momenta~\cite{O3a-pop,O3b-pop,Callister2022,Mould2022}.
 And the rate of binary mergers grows as we look to higher redshifts~\cite{O3b-pop}.